phynance/algoBot_EventBacktest_IBConnect_SQLlite/README.md

 # Work flow
 ## 1. Data Fetching:

 The historical data is fetched through yfinance library.
-StockDataFetcher class is initialized with a date range and an optional list of stock symbols.
 In this project, the sample data are attached in the repo `data` so user can directly use the example data set to have a quick start on the trading bot.

 ## 2. Event-Based Backtesting